Red Stream: Advanced Theory and Techniques

 Who Should Attend?

-The Red Stream Advanced Theory and Techniques in Play Therapy program will be of interest to those practitioners who are currently working with children in a treatment-oriented setting.
-Those currently enrolled in post-secondary institutions or graduate programs may also use this program as a way to build on their current professional designations.
+The Red Stream Advanced Theory and Techniques in Play Therapy program will be of interest to licensed mental health practitioners who are currently working with children in a treatment-oriented setting.
+Those currently enrolled in graduate mental health programs may also use this program as a way to build on their current professional designations.

 As an advanced training course this program will enhance you ability to market a specialization as well as prepare you for certification/registration as a Play Therapist.
 Registration and Certification is provided by APT and CAPT.
 These organizations alone hold the right to accept or deny any training related to registration/certification as a play therapist

 - Attending or completed graduate mental health degree program

 - Completion of the Foundations of Play Therapy Program (or equivalent).

 - It is recommended that participants have a background in child development and are actively working with children in a treatment-oriented setting.